nathanbraun/nathanbraun-com/content/draft/capitalism-agi.md

 - are further advancing (A)I.

-Importantly, these these systems are doing this in the real world, as opposed to worries that AI *might* be able to do this, which have so far have been purely hypothetical.
+Importantly, these these systems are doing this in the real world, as opposed to worries for AI, which have so far have been purely hypothetical.

-Yes, it's likely neither are conscious, but conciousness is overrated.
+Yes, it's unlikely either capitalism or evolution are conscious, but conciousness is overrated.
 A significantly powerful paperclip maximizer, AGI doomers point out, could wipe out humanity, conscious or not.

 ## What about alignment?
 It's hard to argue evolution is long-term humanity (or any species) aligned,